Mikejo5000/vsts-docs-pr/docs/work/scrum/define-sprints.md

 <a id="quick-start-schedule">   </a>
 ## Quick start guide to scheduling sprints

+[//]: # (::: moniker range="vsts")
+To Be Written, New Sprints page, New Sprint dialog

+[//]: # (::: moniker-end)

+[//]: # (::: moniker range=">= tfs-2013 <= tfs-2018")
 To quickly get started, you can use the default sprints, also referred to as iterations, that were added when your team project was created.
 Note, you must be a [member of the Project Administrators group](../../security/set-project-collection-level-permissions.md) in order to add sprints and schedule sprint dates.
 (If you created the team project, you're a member.)

 [!INCLUDE [temp](../_shared/image-differences.md)]